data-88/brauteseth_website/src/content/pages/about.md

 ## Andrew Brauteseth - Fresh perspectives

-Andrew Brauteseth is a visionary leader and entrepreneur who is passionate about driving positive change in South Africa.
+Andrew Brauteseth is a visionary artist and entrepreneur who is passionate about driving positive change in South Africa.
 He is a technocrat who believes in using data, evidence, and expertise to inform decision-making.

 Norwegians in South Africa